 The earliest documentation of the church property is a deed recorded in 1793, transferring the property from Jacob Stone (he had Anglicized his name) and his wife Barbara to the “Trustees of the Lutheran and Calvinistic Societies.”
 The term “Calvinistic” most likely refers to the German Reformed Church, which was the predecessor to today’s United Church of Christ.

-The present brick building was constructed in 1848, probably a joint effort between the established Lutheran congregation and other people who attended services at the church, including German Reformed and Presbyterians.
+The present brick building was constructed in 1848-49 under the direction of Reverend E. G. Proctor who held the Smithfield Parish pastorate.
 According to Lutheran records, there was an active congregation at Stone’s Chapel until 1899, although anecdotal evidence suggests that Lutheran services were held only once a month in the years after the Civil War.
 During this time, Presbyterian services were also held once a month and a joint Sunday School was held every week.

 Presbyterian records prior to 1886 have scant references to Stone’s Chapel.
 In 1824, the Winchester Presbytery appointed Reverend J.H.C.
 Leach to supply (preach) at “Stone’s Meeting House.”
 Records of the Winchester Presbytery record the names of three other ministers who preached at Stone’s Chapel, through 1857.
 However, ministers assigned to the presbytery but not “settled” at a church preached at any of the churches that were without pastors, at their own discretion.
 We can assume that Stone’s Chapel was among the churches who were supplied by these ministers.